 Gamagori in Aichi Prefecture is a popular resort town on the Pacific Coast about 55 km west of Nagoya.
-Gamagori's main site is Takeshima Island which is reached by a pictureque bridge from the shore.
+Gamagori's main sight is Takeshima Island which is reached by a picturesque bridge 387m from the shore.
 The interesting Yaotomi Shrine is situated on the top of the hill on the island and there is a path around Takeshima with good views back to the shore and out to nearby Mikawa and Oshima Islands.

 Gamagori also has an aquarium, some upmarket hotels and hot springs - Gamagori Onsen and Miya Onsen.
 There are plenty of yachts in the harbor and the town is a center for pleasure boating along the coast.

 To the west are more onsens at Nishiura and Katahara.
 Katahara was a production center for hemp for rope-making for boats up until the mid-1970s and produced 40% of Japan's total hemp output.
 This business has now died with ropes now imported from China and The Philippines.